 I can’t really remember a time when I didn’t want to be an engineer.
 All kids are curious and want to understand how the world works and for me that came from science and engineering.
-I remember playing in the bath when I was about eight or nine years old, with objects to see if they floated.
+I remember as a child playing in the bath with objects to see if they floated.
 I would also take things apart and try to put them together.

 Do you feel as though your experience in engineering was different to your male counterparts?

 There is a lot focus on getting more females involved in STEM.
-Do you agree with this and if so, how can it be achieved?
+Do you agree and if so, how can it be achieved?

 When I went to Imperial College London, I won a Women in Science and Engineering Scholarship – so, 30 years ago, people were trying to encourage more women into the sector.
 Unfortunately, the proportions haven’t changed much.

 I’m a big fan of gender-neutral toys and access to better career advice.
 Also, having engineering companies – and many great ones in the North East already do this – go into schools to show pupils what an engineer actually does and the fantastic careers that are available.
 There also needs to be more help for women who want to return to work after having children; we need to create a culture that welcomes and values women [into engineering].

 What led you into politics?